raspstephan/psp_in_kenda_analysis/lab_notebook.md

 I did not actually manage to do any of these things but I created a good framework for my analysis.

 Another ToDo is the missing values for the noDA run!

+## August 28

+ToDo:
+- Radar plots

+CRPS for 00UTC running in screen.

+I think I need some sort of upscaling.
+Add as additional parameter.